Blog post

 Sonar is a proud member of the Linux Foundation, an organization committed to helping companies and developers identify and contribute to the projects that matter, providing a neutral, trusted hub for developers to code, manage, and scale open technology projects.

-Recently, Linux Foundation Executive Director Jim Zemlin sat down with Sonar Founder and co-CEO Olivier Gaudin to discuss Clean Code, open source development, and genAI!
+Recently, Linux Foundation Executive Director Jim Zemlin sat down with Sonar Founder and co-CEO Olivier Gaudin to discuss Code Quality, open source development, and genAI!
 Listen to their sentiments on these trending topics below, and you can find more information about the Linux Foundation in the Q&A at the end.

 PROVIDING FREE ACCESS TO HIGH-QUALITY TOOLS